DanFlannel/Pokemon_Battle_Simulator/README.md

   __What is it?__
   ---

   The Pokemon Battle Simulator is a powerful yet lightweight generation 1 battle simulator.
-The goal origionally was to have a mobile version available to attack basic AI with all of the attack moves and any pokemon in the game.
-It's current goal is a cross platform multiplayer generation 1 battle system open for expansion into other generations.
-I will be releasing in order, web, desktop platforms, mobile, VR/AR!
+I actually was able to compelte that goal, with basic AI and had an inital release and posted the game as webGL, buttttt that isn't good enough for me, so it's round 3 and I am a lot better of an engineer so it's go time, I am going to redo this game hard.
+We're talking networking, we're talking analytics, we're talking cross platform play.
+Yeah, we're going to leverage the cloud, we're going to leverage the best technologies out there.
+Let's do this.

   **Licensing**
   ---

   Please see the file called LICENSE.txt
   <br>
-  Please Contact me at dan.flanagan93@gmail.com if you are interested in using this for your own project
+  Please Contact me at dan.flanagan93@gmail.com if you are interested in using this for your own project.
+You cannot use this project commercially (obviously), and need to credit this project if you are going to use it in your own.

   **Downloading**
   ---